plone/training/docs/testing/continuous_integration.md

 Let's see how to enable our testing package on Travis.

-First, we need to create a repo on GitHub.
+First, we need to create a repository on GitHub.
 We don't need to push code to it yet.

 Then we need a Travis CI account: go to [https://travis-ci.org](https://travis-ci.org) and signup with your GitHub credentials.

 If we go to the settings control panel, we can see a list of organizations and repositories for which we can enable Travis.
-We could also see our newly created repo and we can enable it.
+We could also see our newly created repository and we can enable it.

 ```{note}
 The repository list is periodically synced.
 If you don't see new repos, click the `refresh` button.